 Eventually the DPF will become completely blocked, if this happens your vehicle will require a new DPF which can cost anywhere from a few hundred to a few thousand pounds, a blocked DPF can also cause significant harm to other engine components.

-In short, no, you should not remove the DPF from your vehicle but it's a grey area, it's not uncommon for garages to offer a DPF removal service as the act of removing the DPF from a vehicle is not by itself illegal, however, using a vehicle on the road with the DPF removed is illegal with penalties of up to £1000 for cars and £2500 for vans.
+In short, no, you should not remove the DPF from your vehicle, the act of removing the DPF from a vehicle is not by itself illegal, however, using a vehicle on the road with the DPF removed is illegal with penalties of up to £1000 for cars and £2500 for vans.

-It's easy to spot a diesel vehicle with the DPF removed as they emit visible exhaust smoke and there are usually signs the DPF has been tampered with, since 2018 MOT testing rules have become much more stringent with MOT Testers now required to check for evidence the DPF has been cut open and welded, should the Tester believe the DPF has been tampered with, they will refuse to issue an MOT test certificate for the vehicle as a missing or tampered with DPF is classed as a major failure.
+It's easy to spot a diesel vehicle with the DPF removed as they emit visible exhaust smoke and there are usually signs the DPF has been tampered with, since 2018 MOT testing rules have become much more stringent with MOT testers now required to check for evidence the DPF has been cut open and welded, should the tester believe the DPF has been tampered with, they will refuse to issue an MOT test certificate for the vehicle as a missing or tampered with DPF is a major failure.